 |The National Museums of Kenya||

 The East African Herbarium maintains the largest botanical collection in tropical Africa.
 Presently holding more than 700,000 plant specimens and accompanying field notes it acts as a major regional as well as national reference centre.
 Currently, NMK are imaging their herbarium specimens and publishing these online.
-Check out some of their images for the Annonaceae.

 Several digitising stations have been set up in the herbarium, each with a Nikon D750, LED lighting and the appropriate hardware for translating data from the image labels into Rapid Data Entry tables.